WilardzySenpai/Smarthphone-Simulation/DOCUMENTATION.md

     - **Data Integrity**: By making these members `private`, we ensure that only the `Smartphone` class itself can modify them, preventing external code from bypassing security rules.

 ### Access Control: The "Why"
+> Not so important to the graph and report

 Access control provides "Gatekeeping" for the object's features.